-This example shows what a difference the American Rescue Plan made in lowering health insurance premiums for Americans who were on the edge of the subsidy cliff.
+This example shows the difference the American Rescue Plan made in lowering health insurance premiums for Americans on the edge of the subsidy cliff.

 Now, a single adult making $52,000 would qualify to receive a premium tax credit of $468/month ($5,611/year) and pay only $368/month ($4,420/year) for a silver plan.

 Example for a family of three in Utah earning $70,000/year

 Here's a look at a health insurance premium and tax credit estimate for a family of three living in Utah earning $70,000/year.